vodre/markdown_editor/README.md

 ## TODOs

--Save on Server Side files (currently only saves files on client side) -Fix click events on List Items
+* Save on Server Side files (currently only saves files on client side)
+* Fix click events on List Items